 '''

 NDR/PDR configuration

 measurement:

-Drop rates represent the ratio of dropped packet to the total number of packets.
+Drop rates represent the ratio of dropped packet to the total number of packets

+sent.

-values provided here are percentages.
-A value of 0.01 means that at most 0.01%.
+Values provided here are percentages.
+A value of 0.01 means that at most 0.01% of

+all

-values sent are dropped (or 1 packet every 10,000 packets sent)
+packets sent are dropped (or 1 packet every 10,000 packets sent)

 No Drop Rate; Default to 0.001%

 NDR: 0.001

 Partial Drop Rate; NDR should always be less than PDR

 PDR: 0.1

-The accuracy of NDR and PDR load percentiles; The actual load percentile that.
+The accuracy of NDR and PDR load percentiles; The actual load percentile that

 or PDR should be within 'load_epsilon' difference than the one calculated.

 load_epsilon: 0.1

 '''